 Anything you want to do better play guitar, make friends, communicate with your children, run a business, you can accomplish faster by understanding the plateau effect.

 ABOUT THE AUTHORS

 Bob Sullivan and Hugh Thompson are entrepreneurial analysts with 40 years of experience between them researching, writing, and analyzing systems and human nature.
-Bob is an investigative journalist for NBC News, where he writes The Red Tape Chronicles, and is author of three books, including the New York Times best-sellers Gotcha Capitalism and Stop Getting Ripped Off.
+Bob spent 20 years an investigative journalist for MSNBC.com and NBC News, where he created The Red Tape Chronicles, and is author of three other books, including the New York Times best-sellers Gotcha Capitalism and Stop Getting Ripped Off.
 Hugh is a mathematics and computer science professor and speaker who teaches executives how to protect themselves from 21st Century hazards.

 PRAISE FOR THE PLATEAU EFFECT

 “Sullivan and Thompson have identified a phenomenon that plagues us all, robbing us of energy, delight, and successful results.
 Poignant stories, intriguing information, and insightful advice make this a must-read for any of us that want easier ways to keep the important fires lit.
 Warning: they’ve nailed stuff close to home for all of us!” —David Allen, NYT Bestselling author of Getting Things Done

 “Uncovering forces like the Greedy Algorithm that create plateaus in our lives is a great service, but Bob Sullivan and Hugh Thompson go much further.
 Their book is an entertaining and valuable guide that will show you how to quit the struggle and get up off the ground.” —Daniel Pink, NYT Bestselling author of Drive and A Whole New Mind